 Auto Attendant & IVR

-An auto attendant works and IVR to provide a fully automated system that manages and routes calls without human intervention.
-This feature can handle multiple tasks, making it a powerful tool for small businesses.
+An auto attendant and interactive voice response (IVR) feature provide a fully automated system that manages and routes calls without human intervention.
+These features can handle multiple tasks, making it a powerful tool for small businesses.

 Recommended Readings: